openai/iaf/README.md

 ### Loading from the checkpoint

 The best IAF model trained on CIFAR-10 reached 3.15 bits/dim when evaluated with a single sample.
-With 1,0000 samples, the estimation of the log likelihood is 3.111 bits/dim.
+With 10,000 samples, the estimation of log likelihood is 3.111 bits/dim.
 The checkpoint is available at [link](https://drive.google.com/file/d/0B-pv8mYT4p0OOXFfWElyeUs0bUk/view?usp=sharing).
 Steps to use it:
 - download the file